Generic name: dasatinib [ da-SAT-in-ib ]

 lung disease; or

 Dasatinib may harm an unborn baby.
-Use effective birth control to prevent pregnancy while you are using dasatinib, and for at least 30 days after your last dose.
-Tell your doctor right away if you become pregnant.
+You may need a pregnancy test to make sure you are not pregnant.
+Use effective birth control while using dasatinib and for at least 30 days after your last dose.
+Tell your doctor if you become pregnant.

 You should not breastfeed while taking dasatinib and for at least 2 weeks after your last dose.